bplmaps/lmec-main-site/content/projects/publications.md

 ### Boston and Beyond

-Boston and Beyond, the third gallery exhibit of the Norman B. Leventhal Map Center at the Boston Public Library, marks the public debut of one of the world’s pre-eminent collections of urban bird’s eye views and celebrates its preservation through a Save America’s Treasures award.
+Boston and Beyond, the third gallery exhibit of the Norman B. Leventhal Center at the Boston Public Library, marks the public debut of one of the world’s pre-eminent collections of urban bird’s eye views and celebrates its preservation through a Save America’s Treasures award.

 Catalog, 167pp.
 (2008).
 [Browse the LMEC copy](https://bpl.bibliocommons.com/v2/record/S75C1328673), or [find in your own library](http://www.worldcat.org/oclc/225862926).